 3. Playtime

 Cocker Spaniels are naturally vocal dogs, and training them to stop howling can be challenging.
 However, there are several things you can do to help stop your Cocker Spaniel from howling.
-For starters, providing plenty of playtimes is one of the best ways to keep your dog entertained and engaged.
+Providing plenty of playtimes is one of the best ways to keep your dog entertained and engaged.
 Another tip is regular training, which helps provide you and your Cocker Spaniel with the skills necessary to stay comfortable in each other’s company.

 Positive reinforcement methods can be helpful when training your Cocker Spaniel to stop howling.
 This means using rewards such as treats or toys when you want your dog to stop barking or howling.
 By always offering a reward for good behavior and offering only punishments for bad behavior, you can help train your dog to behave within your expectations.